 Faculty Member, School of Journalism

 Fred Vallance-Jones is an award-winning journalist and author who has taught at King's since 2007.
-He teaches investigative and data journalism in the master of journalism program, introductory reporting in the four-year undergraduate program, and leads the King's investigative workshop, in which fourth-year and one-year students pursue a significant investigative story as a team.
+He teaches investigative and data journalism in the master of journalism program, journalism research in the four-year undergraduate program, and leads the King's investigative workshop, in which fourth-year and one-year bachelor of journalism students pursue a significant investigative story as a team.
 The investigative workshop has been nominated for numerous awards, including a global data journalism award in 2012.
 The team won a 2010 CAJ investigative reporting award for its project on VLT gambling.
-Fred also leads an annual professional development workshop for working journalists, the King's Summer School in Data Journalism.
+Professor Vallance-Jones also leads an annual professional development workshop for working journalists, the King's Summer School in Data Journalism.

 Data journalism, investigative journalism, freedom of information